-(a) IFRS 16 "Leases" was issued by the IASB in January 2016 and will ultimately replace IAS 17, "Leases" and related interpretations.
+IFRS 16: "Leases" was issued by the IASB in January 2016 and will ultimately replace IAS 17, "Leases" and related interpretations.
 The new standard will be effective for fiscal years beginning on or after January 1, 2019, with early adoption permitted provided the Company has adopted IFRS 15, Revenue from Contracts with Customers.
 The new standard requires lessees to recognize a lease liability reflecting future lease payments and a "right-of-use asset" for virtually all leases contracts, and record it on the statement of financial position, except with respect to lease contracts that meet limited exception criteria.
 Given that the Company has significant contractual obligations in the form of operating leases under IAS 17, there will be a material increase to both assets and liabilities on adoption of IFRS 16, and material changes to the timing of recognition of expenses associated with the lease arrangements.
-The Company expects to adopt IFRS 16 using the modified retrospective transition method and currently expects to apply the following practical expedients: (i) grandfather the assessment of which transactions are leases; (ii) recognition exemption of short-term leases; and (iii) recognition exemption leases of low value items.
-The Company will recognize right-of-use assets and finance lease obligation liabilities for its leased premises on the consolidated statement of financial position upon adoption, effective April 1, 2019.
+The Company has adopted the accounting standard effective April 1, 2019, using the modified retrospective approach applying the following practical expedients: (i) grandfather the assessment of which transactions are leases; (ii) recognition exemption of short-term leases; and (iii) recognition exemption leases of low value items.
+The cumulative effect of initial application is recognized in retained earnings at April 1, 2019.
+Accordingly, the prior period financial information has not been restated - i.e. it is presented, as previously reported, under IAS 17 and related interpretations.